JieyuWu/ToyotaMod/Forks.md

 ## Do's

-- Mess with the UI, there's tons of information in openpilot begging to be displayed!
+- Mess with the UI, there's tons of information in openpilot begging to be displayed.
+We have so much data that isn't shown.

 - Change the tuning of your car to be good.
+Most of the stock tunings are actually quite bad.

 - Experiment with new control algorithms.
+Right now it's using simple algorithms that don't accurately model the actuators on the car.

 - Add advanced features like traffic lights and navigation!